BardicDefense/purple-hack/README.md

 Given a fire, cooking pots, and ingredients (e.g., foraged food, fresh rations, hunted game), someone may cook a meal.
 The cook must make a Survival Skill Check.
-(Eating trail food does not give any bonuses to Con checks required to rest.)
+(Eating trail food or food made with poor quality fresh ingredients does not give any bonuses to Con checks required to rest.)

 **If the check succeeds:** An especially tasty dish is produced.
-All who eat the meal gain a bonus to any Con checks required to rest: +1 for meals made with poor ingredients, +2 for meals made with common ingredients, and +3 for meals made with fancy ingredients.
+All who eat the meal gain a bonus to any Con checks required to rest: +1 for meals made with common ingredients, and +2 for meals made with fancy ingredients.

 **If the check fails:** A palatable but not exemplary dish is produced.
 On a natural 1, the cook must make a saving throw against a Target of 11 or produce a